AayushPrasadWorks/LogoParser/README.md

 ## Overview
- This application is decied to accept a url for a webpage and rawl the webpage for images, logos, and images that have a possiblity of being logos.
+ This application is designed to accept a url for a webpage and rawl the webpage for images, logos, and images that have a possiblity of being logos.

 ## Stack

-For the application, I used a variaty of tools.
+For the application, I used a variety of tools.

 For logo detection, I used Google's Cloud Vision API, a Machine Learing API, to see if an image is a logo, and to identify the brand the logo represents.